 - Problems with balance and coordination

 Different forms of dementia progress in different ways.
-The experience of dementia is different for everyone, and that experience can change day to day, hour to hour.
+The experience of dementia is different for everyone, and that experience can change day to day, or even hour to hour.
 For seniors and their loved ones alike, dementia can be difficult to understand and accept.
 Enlivant is here to help you learn more about caring for seniors with dementia.

 - Is your loved one becoming unsafe in his or her current home?

 - Is the health of your loved one at risk?

 - Are you loved one’s needs beyond your physical abilities as a caregiver?

 - Are you becoming a stressed, irritable, or impatient caregiver?

 - Are you neglecting work responsibilities, your family, or yourself?